-GCSE results will be available for collection on Thursday 25th August 2022.
+GCSE results will be available for collection on Thursday 22nd August 2024.
 Detailed information will be provided closer to this date.
 Students wishing for a relative or friend to collect their results on their behalf must fill in a form, which will be distributed to students before results day, giving their permission for another person to collect them.
 The nominated person must bring photo ID with them when they collect the results.
 Results will not be given to another person without written consent or ID.
 Results will not be given over the telephone under any circumstances.
-In order to receive results by post, students should leave a stamped addressed envelope (also bearing their exam number) with the Exams Officer or at the school reception.
+Results may be requested to be received via email, this can be done as long as the student has completed the relevant form before results day.
+Under no circumstances can results be issued to anyone other than the student's personal email.
 GCSE result slips which have not been collected on results day will be posted to the registered address on the school system.
 Please ensure your address is up to date before the end of the summer term.